 - 3. Select the name of the officer who will be the owner of this case from the Owner drop-down list. - 4.
 Select Public or Private from the Visibility drop-down list to mark the case as public (viewable by all users) or private (only viewable by its owner and users with edit permissions). - 5.
 Enter the following information: - A descriptive name for this case in the Display Name field.
-This is a required field. - The case's incident date in the Incident Date field.
+This is a required field. - The case's incident date and time in the Incident Date field.
 Observe mm/dd/yyyy format.
-This is a required field. - Your agency's case number in the Case Number field. - 6.
-If available, enter the following information associated with this case in the corresponding fields: - · A citation number - · A vehicle registration number - · A license plate number. - 7.
+This is a required field.
+NOTE: The time of the incident may or may not be required at your organization. - Your agency's case number in the Case Number field. - 6.
+If available, enter the following information associated with this case in the corresponding fields: - A citation number - · A vehicle registration number - · A license plate number. - 7.
 If the Do Not Dispose checkbox is displayed, you can select it to keep this case available online even after the Auto Dispose Time has expired.
 NOTE: Once you select the Do Not Dispose checkbox, the system will not remove the case from the server until you deselect that checkbox. - 8.
 If there are any checkboxes to the right of the Notations field, select all that apply to this case. - 9.
 Click Save.
 A confirmation message is displayed at the top of the Case Details page.